 - Treatment, which includes nutrition therapy, counseling and the use of specialized nutrition supplements

-Interns will be working in a variety of patient care units including cardiology, oncology, critical care, ICU, acute rehabilitation, behavioral, solid organ or bone marrow transplant, bariatric, pediatrics, and others.
-During MNT rotations, interns will be able to:
+Interns will be in a variety of M Health Fairview hospitals and patient care units, including cardiology, diabetes, oncology, critical care, ICU, acute rehabilitation, solid organ or bone marrow transplant, bariatrics, pediatrics, and others.
+During clinical rotations, interns will be able to:

-- Diagnose nutritional problems; create nutrition diagnosis statement (PES statement).
+- Diagnose nutritional problems and create nutrition diagnosis statements (PES statements)

-Three weeks of staff relief in the acute care setting will be required after the completion of all MNT rotations.
+Three weeks of practicum experiences in the acute care setting will be required after the completion of all clinical rotations.